Stata's power command performs power and sample-size analysis (PSS). Its features include PSS for cluster randomized designs (CRDs).

-As with all other power methods, the new methods allow you to specify multiple values of parameters and to automatically produce tabular and graphical results.
+As with all other power methods, you may specify multiple values of parameters and automatically produce tabular and graphical results.

-Five of power's methods are extended to support CRDs or clustered data when you specify the new option cluster.
+Five power methods support CRDs or clustered data when you specify option cluster.

 |power onemean, cluster||One-sample mean test in a CRD|